haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

   pdb_chain.py e2aP_1F3G.pdb | ~/software/pdb-tools/pdb_seg.py >e2aP_1F3G-clean.pdb
 </a>

 In case your PDB file comes from some modelling software, it might be good to check that it is properly formatted.
-This can be done withour `pdb-tools` script:
+This can be done with our `pdb-tools` script:

 <a class="prompt prompt-cmd">
   pdb_format.py e2aP_1F3G-clean.pdb